 2. Display a word cloud visualization showing a mix of messages and emojis.

-Create your own interactive gratitude activity
+Create your own Gratitude Circle